 All residents are involved in clinical or basic science research and are required to prepare a paper suitable for presentation and publication.
-Three months are provided in PGY3 to work on the research project.
+Three months are provided to work on a research project.
 Residents may develop their own projects or may be assigned to a project initiated by a faculty member.

-All orthopedic faculty members are involved in clinical or basic science research projects.
-In addition, Hugo Sanchez, MD, PhD and Tim Niacaris, MD, PhD are interested in Cell and Molecular Biology research and orthopedic applications.
+All orthopaedic faculty members are involved in clinical or basic science research projects.
+In addition, Hugo Sanchez, MD, PhD and Tim Niacaris, MD, PhD are interested in Cell and Molecular Biology research and orthopaedic applications.